garyzhubc/STAT406-2017/Lecture2/README.md

 Predictions using a linear model
 --------------------------------

-Here we continue studying the problem of estimating the prediction power of different models.
-We consider a *full* and a *reduced* model, and we assume that the reduced model was not selected using the training data.
+Here we continue looking at the problem of estimating the prediction power of different models.
+As in the previous lecture, we consider a **full** and a **reduced** model, and we assume that the **reduced** model was not selected using the training data.
+We load the training set and fit both models:

 ``` r
 x.tr <- read.table('../Lecture1/pollution-train.dat', header=TRUE, sep=',')